insight-creative/Knope/content/blog/what-temperature-should-I-set-my-thermostat/index.md

 title: "What temperature should I set my thermostat?"
 date: "2021-02-02"
 image: couple-sleeping-in-bed.jpg
-summary: "Trying to decide what temperature to set your thermostat?
-You are not alone!"
+image_alt: "couple sleeping in bed"
-desc: "Trying to decide what temperature to set your thermostat?
+description: "Trying to decide what temperature to set your thermostat?
 You are not alone!
 Here are some tips on how to find the right temperature setting for your home:"
 ---

 ![couple sleeping in bed](couple-sleeping-in-bed.jpg)